openshift/assisted-service/README.md

 For OpenShift users, look at the service deployment options on OpenShift platform.

+### Deploy by tag

+This feature is for internal usage and not recommended to use by external users.

+`skipper make deploy-all DEPLOY_TAG=<tag>`

+This option will select the required tag that will be used for all dependencies.
+So all dependencies should have the same tag.
+The tag is not validated, so you need to make sure it actually exists.
+If deploy-all use a new tag the update will be done automatically and there is no need to reboot/rollout any deployment.

 ## Troubleshooting

 A document that can assist troubleshooting: [link](https://docs.google.com/document/d/1WDc5LQjNnqpznM9YFTGb9Bg1kqPVckgGepS4KBxGSqw)